rokucommunity/rooibos/docs/index.md

 1. The `++++++++++++`'s around the `@describe` declaration are not required; but I find it makes the file much easier to read, and recommend it (or something similar, such as `'*****` as a best practice.
 2. If you do not provide names for the `@suite` it will use the class name
 3. The function name is not required.
-Rooibos will rename your function to whatever your describe group is (so you can easily navigate in the ide), and as such, the function name cann be anything you like.
+Rooibos will rename your function to whatever your describe group is (so you can easily navigate in the ide), and as such, the function name can be anything you like.
 I like calling all tests functions `_`.
 Don't worry - the plugin will rename it before you get any duplicate function errors!

 ### Rooibos annotations
 <a name="simple-syntax-for-writing-tests"></a>